The Upper Body

 Am J Sports Med April 2009 vol. 37 no. 4 797-802

 Sometimes there is some fun research out there.
-I thought breakdancing died in the 80s.
-I do know one friend that goes and competes in breakdancing.
+I believe breakdancing died out in the ’80s.
+My friend still breakdances, and he competes.

 “Breakdance injuries and overuse should not be underestimated.
 Physicians should be aware of the common risks in this highly acrobatic kind of dancing.”